 8. How can I submit my federal tax return if I don’t have a US taxpayer ID (ITIN or SSN)?

 You’ll need to apply for and receive a US taxpayer ID first to submit your federal (and subsequently state) tax return.
 If you’re ineligible for an SSN (see above) you will apply for an ITIN instead.
-If you’re unable to apply for an ITIN when you first arrive in the US, the recommendation is that you apply when you file your federal tax return in April.
+If you’re unable to apply for an ITIN when you first arrive in the US and do not have an ITIN when you’re preparing to file taxes, the recommendation is that you apply directly through Sprintax when you are preparing your federal tax return.

 9. How do I apply for an ITIN during the tax filing process?